jackwasey/icd/README.md

 welcome, especially if accompanied by some real-world data.

 To build `icd`, `Rcpp` must be compiled from source.
-This happens automatically on Linux, but on Mac and Windows, the following is
+This happens automatically on Linux, but on Mac and Windows, the following may be
-required: `install.packages("Rcpp", type="source")` to avoid build
+required: `install.packages("Rcpp", type="source")`
-errors.